lina-boljka/lina-boljka.github.io/_pages/media.md

 <b><font color="teal">Other Media</font></b>

 <!-- * Apr 2022: Interview for Novinarji.si on ozone hole (together with Ž. Zaplotnik). -->
+* Jan 2023: Interview on my work for Finance Manager.
 * Nov 2022: A comment on COP27 expectations for magazine Jana.
 * Apr 2022: Interview for Podobe Znanja (Radio Program ARS) on <a href="https://ars.rtvslo.si/2022/04/lina-boljka/">climate predictability and change.</a> <!--Another link: "https://365.rtvslo.si/arhiv/podobe-znanja/174866605"-->
 * Apr 2022: Featured at VTIS' <a href="https://www.linkedin.com/posts/dru%C5%A1tvo-vtis-7a851a160_velikikoraki-velikikorakimajhnihljudi-druagptvo-activity-6919594025964429313-B3tD?utm_source=linkedin_share&utm_medium=member_desktop_web">"Big steps"</a>.